TOMO-YOSHI/simple-crud-api/README.md

 - Problem: AccessToken will never expire.
 However, it should be expired if this project is used in a real-world for security reasons.
   - Potential Solution: Use third-pary auth service or set expiration time(+ refreshToken).
+- `.env` file should not be pushed to GitHub repo if this is a real-world project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>